on-device-ml/apple-vision-select/README.md

 2) Use XCode to build ~/MyProjects/apple-vision-select & run

-3) Select a folder 􀈕
+3) Select the folder button and choose a folder containing photos

 4) Right click on any image and select an option